 RadonAway 50017 Easy Read Manometer, Blue

-A Magnehelic works by using a diaphragm that is sensitive to pressure and move in or out depending on the pressure.
-The diaphragm is connected to a magnetic that turn a spiral (helix) in a circle as it moves up or down.
-The spiral is connected to a needle that will move giving the pressure.
+A Magnehelic works by using a diaphragm that is sensitive to pressure and moves in or out depending on the pressure.
+The diaphragm is connected to a magnet that turns a spiral (helix) into a circle as it moves up or down.
+The spiral is connected to a needle that will move, giving the pressure.

 Analog Magnehelics are still used even though there are electronic replacements.
-Beside measuring water column they can also can be used to measure fan pressure, blower pressure, air velocity, furnace draft, pressure drop across orifice plates, liquid levels in bubbler systems, pressures in fluidic systems and filter resistance.
+Besides measuring water column, they can also be used to measure fan pressure, blower pressure, air velocity, furnace draft, pressure drop across orifice plates, liquid levels in bubbler systems, pressures in fluidic systems, and filter resistance.